19 Best Pilot Watches For The Aviation Enthusiast

 Fitted with a sporty two pusher and crown design, the piece has a circular bezel with 8 screws in pairs at 12, 3, 6 and 9 o’clock.
 The industrial, sharp case is enhanced by the chamfered edges, adding a luxurious edge to the references.

-The spectacular 100 metres of water resistance allows the models to be worn in a multitude of situations, whether you are washing hands in the office, or taking a little dip in your private pool.
+100 metres of water resistance allows it to be worn in a multitude of situations, whether you are washing your hands in the office or taking a little dip in your private pool.

-Onto the face and we have a light blue shade, with a PVD finish that mimics the aesthetic of an Eagles iris.
+Onto the dial and we have a light blue shade, with a PVD finish that mimics the aesthetic of an eagle's iris.
 Framed by a black outer ring with a white tachymetric scale, this is a sporty addition to the models.

-Beating within is the steady 03.05-C that offers a flyback chronograph movement.
-Totalling 310 components, the pieces offer a 60 hour power reserve alongside a 28,800VpH alongside that good-to-know COSC certification, confirming the movement quality.
+Housing 03.05-C that offers a flyback chronograph movement, it contains 310 components and a 60 hour power reserve.
+Beating at 4Hz, that good-to-know COSC certification confirms the movement quality.

 What We Like